Vet At Your Door performs the following veterinary services for dogs and cats in the comfort of their own home:

 For those who want to understand how the process works, euthanasia is basically an overdose of an anesthetic.
 It acts quickly and the animals simply "fall asleep".
 It is extremely peaceful.
 If an animal is very stressed when we arrive, he or she may benefit from a sedative that we can administer.
 An IV is usually placed for secure venous access before administering the euthanasia solution.

 After the euthanasia, some people elect to bury their pet at home.
 Other people elect cremation, with the ashes either spread on the property of the crematorium or privately returned to them.
-If you do elect cremation, we will transport your animal to a veterinary hospital where he or she will safely stay until the cremation company comes (usually about 1-3 days).
+When you feel it’s time, we can take care of transporting your pet after the euthanasia and you can be assured that they will be treated with the utmost respect throughout the aftercare process.

 We have close relationships with local clinics in the surrounding area.
-We confidently refer surgeries to these hospitals and stay closely informed on every case.
+We confidently refer surgeries and more intensive cases that require hospitalization to these hospitals and stay closely informed on every case.